tensorchiefs/data/README.md

 # Tensorchiefs Data Collection and Tools

 This repository contains [datasets](https://github.com/tensorchiefs/data/blob/main/docs/) as well as R and Python packages for teaching statistics, data science, and related subjects.
+Our goal is that this package can be used from Python or R on a local machine or in the cloud with the same syntax.
+All files are cached and dataset-specific functionality can be defined in the optional documentation markdown file.

 ## Installation and simple Usage